khomutov-k/devops-labs/app_java/README.md

 ## Project structure

-- `views` package in `src/main/java` contains the server-side Java views of your application.
+- `views` package in `src/main/java` contains the server-side Java views of the application.
 - `themes` folder in `frontend/` contains the custom CSS styles.

 ## Useful links